-DEFINITION Planning obligation under Section 106 of the Town and Country Planning Act 1990, secured by a local planning authority through negotiations with a developer to offset the public cost of permitting a development proposal.
+TERM DEFINITION Public Realm Those parts of a village, town or city (whether publicly or privately owned) available, for everyone to use.
+This includes streets, squares and parks.
+Referendum A vote in which the people in a country or an area are asked to give their opinion about or decide and important political or social question.
+Neighbourhood Plans and Neighbourhood Development Orders are made by a referendum of the eligible voters within a neighbourhood area.
+Section 106 Planning obligation under Section 106 of the Town and Country Planning Act 1990, secured by a local planning authority through negotiations with a developer to offset the public cost of permitting a development proposal.
 Sometimes developers can self-impose obligations to pre-empt objections to planning permission being granted.
 They cover things like highway improvements or open space provision.
-A way of ensuring the environmental implications of decisions are taken into account before the decisions are made.
+Strategic Environmental Assessment (SEA) A way of ensuring the environmental implications of decisions are taken into account before the decisions are made.
 The need for environmental assessment of plans and programmes is set out in the EU Directive 2001/42/EC - known as the SEA Directive.
-Currently the main planning legislation for England and Wales is consolidated in the Town and Country Planning Act 1990: this is regarded as the 'principal act.'
-The Town and Country Planning (Use Classes) (Amendment) (England) regulations 2020 puts uses of land and buildings into various categories known as 'Use Classes'.
-These regulations came into force on 1 st September 2020 and effectively nullify the former use class definitions used within the Town and Country Planning (Use Classes) Order 1987.
+Town and Country Planning Act 1990 Currently the main planning legislation for England and Wales is consolidated in the Town and Country Planning Act 1990: this is regarded as the 'principal act.'
+Use Classes The Town and Country Planning (Use Classes) (Amendment) (England) regulations 2020 puts uses of land and buildings into various categories known as 'Use Classes'.
+These regulations came into force on 1st September 2020 and effectively nullify the former use class definitions used within the Town and Country Planning (Use Classes) Order 1987.
 It is generally the case that you will need planning permission to change from one use class to another, although there are exceptions where the legislation does allow some changes between uses.
-It should be noted that the recent regulation changes led to former Use Class A (shops, financial and professional services and food and drink establishments) becoming part of the new Use Class E. Refers to general industry Refers to storage and distribution Refers to hotels and residential institutions, secure residential institutions, dwellings and House in Multiple Occupations (HMOs) Refers to shops, restaurants, financial and professional services, indoor sport, recreation or fitness (not involving motorised vehicles or firearms, health or medical services, creche, nursery or day centre principally to visiting members of the public, an office, research and development, or any industrial process that can be carried out in any residential area without detriment to amenity.
+It should be noted that the recent regulation changes led to former Use Class A (shops, financial and professional services and food and drink establishments) becoming part of the new Use Class E. B2 Use Classes Refers to general industry B8 Use Classes Refers to storage and distribution C1,2,2A,3,4 Use Classes Refers to hotels and residential institutions, secure residential institutions, dwellings and House in Multiple Occupations (HMOs) E Use Classes Refers to shops, restaurants, financial and professional services, indoor sport, recreation or fitness (not involving motorised vehicles or firearms, health or medical services, creche, nursery or day centre principally to visiting members of the public, an office, research and development, or any industrial process that can be carried out in any residential area without detriment to amenity.
+E.(a) Display or retail sale of goods, other than hot food E.(b) Sale of food and drink for consumption (mostly) on the premises E.(c) Provision of (i) Financial services, (ii) Professional services (other than health or medical services), or (iii) other appropriate services in a commercial, business or service locality